 Conclusion

 In this article, we explored three methods to change the A B C in Google Sheets: using the “Custom column labels” feature, using a formula, and using a script.
 By changing the default column and row labels, you can make your data more readable, customizable, and consistent.
-(See Also: How To Automatically Change Dates In Google Sheets)
+(See Also: How To Change Default Text In Google Sheets)

 Recap: